 - Joss & Main

 Another popular option is the Scandinavian Design specialist stores (why they are called this I do not know), which are located mainly in major metropolitan areas.
-Although these stores do not have a direct connection to local Scandinavian design — nor do they seem to keep up with the latest trends from the Nordic region — they do carry a wide range of affordable Scandinavian-esque products, from furniture to wall art to rugs.
+Although these stores do not have a direct connection to local Scandinavian design — nor do they seem to be tied to the Nordic region in general — they do carry a wide range of affordable Scandinavian-esque products, from furniture to wall art to rugs.

 If you don’t live in a major metropolitan area, or you want to buy Scandinavian design products that are not available in stores, any of the online retailers listed above will ultimately offer the best selection.

-You can also find Scandinavian design products on eBay and other auction sites.
+You can of course also find Scandinavian design products on eBay and other auction sites.

 The Rise in Popularity of Scandinavian Design

-Scandinavian design is all the rage right now.
-But why is it so popular?
+How did Scandinavian design get so popular?
 Let’s go back to where it all started.

 The History of Scandinavian Design